Sanggano, Sanggago't Sanggwapo: Plot

 Johnny who poses as Andy met June (Cindy Miranda), an engineer who is pissed off at Johnny after he took her luggage away at the airport.
 The news of Johnny's return reach Russel Flores (Eddie Garcia) who is planning to build a hotel and casino at the hacienda.
 Russel is planning to poison the lake so that it may cause sickness and death to plants and animals.
 With the help of his lawyer Atty.
 Saguit and Russell's personal secretary Selina, they offered Johnny 100 million pesos to sell the hacienda which Andy who poses as Johnny agreed.
 As time goes by, Andy who poses as Johnny is getting closer with Sam, while Dondon is also getting closer with Isabel.
 While the real Johnny would talk to the veterinarian and plant pathologist.
 After which, he would have sex with them.
 When Andy, who poses as Johnny met with Chairman Flores for him to sign the papers, Johnny who poses as Andy poured coffee on purpose, in order to stop Andy to sell the hacienda.
 While Dondon, Isabel and June discovered that someone is pouring poison in the irrigation system.
 Johnny also discovered that his father didn't die in an accident.
 Don Roberto was ambushed and their vehicle fell on a ravine.
 Only Sam survived the accident, but it caused her to be blind.
 In another attempt, Atty.
 Saguit visited Andy who poses Johnny for him to sign the papers.
-But Johnny who poses as Andy took the deed of sale and burn it in a barbecue grill.
+But Johnny who poses as Andy took the deed of sale and burned it in a barbecue grill.
 There Russell calls for drastic measures.
 They use Selina to convince Johnny to sell the hacienda.
 Dondon and Isabel pushed through with their one night stand, Johnny celebrated his birthday with June and had a drinking spree.
 Selina came to Andy who poses as Johnny and ask if she would stay for a night.
 However, it was a plan of Atty.
 Saguit, there she put a lapel microphone with a recorder for her to record their conversation.
 Selina confessed that she likes Andy who poses as Johnny but he confessed that he loves Sam.
 However, Selina knew about Andy's true identity and Atty.
 Saguit's plan failed.
 Selina returned to Andy and gave to him a voice recorder, there they knew that Russell is the mastermind in the murder of Don Roberto.
 June and Johnny decided to talk to the mayor and tell about Russell's plans.
 While Andy and Dondon along with Selina sought the help of Atty.
 Agcaoili.
 Selina also revealed that after Andy signed the deed of sale, he will be gunned down by a sniper.
 There, Atty.
 Agcaoili sought the help from the governor.